There’s more to Fort Collins beer than just New Belgium Brewing.

 FCB’s Gravity 1020 Restaurant

 While enjoying our beers we chatted up the two friendly ladies working in the tasting room.
 We talked about the brewery, the beers, the nearby High Park fire, and everything in between.
 When our conversation turned to food, they let filled us in on Gravity 1020, the restaurant side of Fort Collins Brewery.
 We were a bit hungry, so we finished up our samples and walked next door for some grub.

 Gravity 1020 is really cool and modern, with windows that give you a view into the brewery.
 The bar is top-notch, with some crazy contraption we had to ask about that ended up being a fancy-schmancy automatic growler filler.
 It’s one of only a few in the country.
 Yep, they take their beer that seriously.

-For lunch we shared the Tread Lightly Grilled Chicken Sandwich, which was freaking amazing.
-It wasn’t your run of the mill chicken sandwich, but was thick slices of chicken, delicious bread, tasty bacon and avocado.
-It came with house cut fries and fresh made ketchup.
+For lunch, we shared the Tread Lightly Grilled Chicken Sandwich, which was freaking amazing.
+It wasn’t your run of the mill chicken sandwich but was thick slices of chicken, delicious bread, tasty bacon, and avocado.
+It came with house cut fries and freshly made ketchup.
 Yep, they even make their own ketchup.
 Dammit, why did I agree to share?
 We washed the sandwich down with a few more pints of Fort Collins Brewery beers – a 1900 Amber and Rocky Mountain IPA.
 It was the perfect beers to complement a great meal.
 Our only regret is not saving room to enjoy a cupcake flight from their dessert menu.
 Nom nom nom…

 Fort Collins Brewery may not be the best known of the Fort Collins craft breweries, but we thought they were great.
 Definitely check them out if you’re in town.
 Learn more about them at fortcollinsbrewery.com.